List of Kakegurui characters: Ririka Momobami

 Ririka Momobami (桃喰 リリカ, Momobami Ririka) She is voiced by Miyuki Sawashiro in Japanese, Michelle Ruff in the Netflix English dub and Olivia Swasey in the Sentai Filmworks English dub.

 Ririka is Kirari Momobami's twin sister, sharing physical attributes, such as light grey hair and blue eyes; however, she wears her hair down, and does not wear blue lipstick.
 She is the vice-president of Hyakkaou's Student Council.
 She first appears wearing a grey theatrical mask with two almond-shaped eyes and a curved smile, but her true face is revealed later on in the series.
 Ririka is actually very shy and introverted by nature.

 Sayaka Igarashi

-Sayaka Igarashi (五十嵐 清華, Igarashi Sayaka) is the secretary of the Student Council and romantically close to the President.
-She is sometimes seen following Kirari herself.
+Sayaka Igarashi (五十嵐 清華, Igarashi Sayaka) is the secretary of the Student Council, who is in love with Kirari and is deeply loyal to her.
 While she finds some of Kirari's motives questionable, Sayaka still remains loyal and will defend her against anyone who opposes her judgement.
 She is voiced by Ayaka Fukuhara in Japanese and by Erica Lindbeck in the Netflix English dub and Melissa Molano in the Sentai Filmworks dub.
 She is played by Yurika Nakamura in the live-action drama.